Vikramasingapuram

-Vickramasingapuram or V.K.Puram is a Municipal town in Tirunelveli District in the Indian state of Tamil Nadu.
+Vickramasingapuram or V.K.Puram is a Town in Tirunelveli District in the Indian state of Tamil Nadu.
 It falls under the Ambasamudram Taluk.
 As of 2011, the town had a population of 47,241.

 It is a small town located in Ambasamudram taluk and on the banks of river Thamirabarani, 46 km from Tirunelveli, the capital of the District.
 This place is at the southernmost end of the Western Ghats which is called as "Podhigai Hill".
 Various religions' and castes' people are residing peacefully here.